Frequently Asked Questions

 According to various law enforcement agencies, scammers are located in countries such as:

-• West Africa, especially Nigeria.
+West Africa, especially Nigeria.
 Interpol in 2023 said that the Nigerian Black Axe crime syndicate and similar groups are responsible for the majority of the world’s cyber-enabled financial fraud.
-Criminals engaged in the growing wave of “sextortion” scams that target teens offenders are “primarily in West African countries such as Nigeria and Ivory Coast or Southeast Asian countries such as the Philippines, according to the FBI.
+Criminals engaged in the growing wave of “sextortion” scams that target teens are “usually located outside the United States and primarily in West African countries such as Nigeria and Ivory Coast or Southeast Asian countries such as the Philippines,” according to the FBI.

 In June 2023 Interpol issued a global warning on human trafficking-fueled fraud, saying: Scams are now a “global human trafficking crisis.”
 Interpol said that human trafficking to fuel scam operations was especially prevalent in Southeast Asia, and is now being seen in West Africa.
 The Organization issued an Orange notice--a global warning regarding a serious and imminent threat to public safety.